Georges Fontenis

 Georges Fontenis (27 April 1920 – 9 August 2010) was a school teacher who worked in Tours.
 He is more widely remembered on account of his political involvement, especially during the 1950s and 1960s.

-A libertarian communist and trades unionist, he was a leading figure in the anarchist movement.
+An Anarcho-communist and trades unionist, he was a leading figure in the anarchist movement.

 Life

 Early years

 Described by one authority as "the son and grandson of militant socialists", Georges Louis Albert Fontenis was born into a working-class family in Paris and grew up in the city's suburbs.
-As a young teenager he devoured his father's revolutionary socialist and trades union journals and newspapers and other Trotskyite and pacifist literature.
+As a young teenager he devoured his father's revolutionary socialist and trades union journals and newspapers and other Trotskyist and pacifist literature.
 He became involved with the libertarian movement during the strikes of June 1936.
 When he was 17 he joined the Anarchist Union, "discovered" Bakunin and Kropotkin, and started selling Le Libertaire on street corners.

 Activism and teaching

 France was invaded by Germany during May/June 1940.
 Political and trades union activity was banned, with the result that various political organisations, including the Trades Union Confederation ("Confédération générale du travail" / CGT) itself, "went underground", becoming progressively incorporated into the wider French Resistance movement.
 Fontenis joined the "clandestine CGT", also participating actively in local syndicalist groups.
 By this time he was working as a primary school teacher in the north-eastern part of Paris.
 He was also involved after the war with Marcel Pennetier and Maurice Dommanget in a relaunch of another sort of school, the École émancipée, a revolutionary syndicalist grouping of (sometimes) like-minded activists.

 After the teachers' strike in the Seine department in November–December 1947 Georges Fontenis briefly joined the National Labour Confederation ("Confédération nationale du travail" / CNT-F), but then returned to the more mainstream National [primary] teachers' union ("Syndicat national des instituteurs" / SNI) in which he continued to press the militant agenda of École émancipée.
 After he was arrested by the security services and his sentencing in 1957, which was part of a broader crack-down on the anarchist movement, he was reinstated into the teaching profession in 1958 and enrolled at the École normale supérieure de Saint-Cloud, a large primary school in the western part of Paris.
 He became a primary schools inspector in a rural zone between 1962 and 1967 and then, in September 1967, a teacher of Psychopedagogy at the teachers' training academy in Tours.